canonical/rockcraft/docs/reference/commands.rst

 pull
 ^^^^
-Downloads or retrieves artifacts defined for each part.
+Downloads or retrieves artefacts defined for each part.

 overlay
 ^^^^^^^